adonisjs/legacy-docs/3.0/controllers.md

 CRUD applications are built on the idea of Creating, Reading, Updating and Deleting records from a database table.

 Since these are very common operations, Adonis helps you in defining conventional routes and their Controller actions using a term called `resource.`

-### Creating Resource

-While defining a resource, we bind the controller name with the method, since we are not defining a single route.
-Resources will create handful of routes.

 #### resources(name, Controller)
 ```javascript